Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-16-python-basics.markdown

 <img src="/assets/img/python_img/python_simple_file.png" width="80%">
 </div>

 In the Debug section, we can see a link 'create a launch.json file.'
-Click the link, and select Python as an option.
+Click the link, and select 'Python File' as an option.
 We have a launch.json file now.

 <div style="text-align:center">
 <img src="/assets/img/python_img/python_launch_file.png" width="80%">